Byzantine–Sasanian War of 602–628: Beginning of the conflict

 Upon the murder of Maurice, Narses, governor of the Byzantine province of Mesopotamia, rebelled against Phocas and seized Edessa, a major city of the province.
 Emperor Phocas instructed general Germanus to besiege Edessa, prompting Narses to request help from the Persian king Khosrow II.
 Khosrow, who was only too willing to help avenge Maurice, his "friend and father-[in-law]", used Maurice's death as an excuse to attack the Byzantine Empire, trying to reconquer Armenia and Mesopotamia.

-General Germanus died in battle against the Persians.
+Germanus died in battle against the Persians.
 An army sent by Phocas against Khosrow was defeated near Dara in Upper Mesopotamia, leading to the capture of that important fortress in 605.
 Narses escaped from Leontius, the eunuch appointed by Phocas to deal with him, but when Narses attempted to return to Constantinople to discuss peace terms, Phocas ordered him seized and burned alive.
-The death of Narses along with the failure to stop the Persians damaged the prestige of Phocas' military regime.
+The death of Narses along with the failure to stop the Persians damaged the prestige of Phocas's military regime.